akhepcat/ARIN-Runout/README.md

 Quick and crappy code to plot ARIN IPv4 runout trending

+Check the wiki https://github.com/akhepcat/ARIN-Runout/wiki for an example graph.

 Requirements:
 	You will need to install the  ggplot2, nlme, splines, and scales libraries into your local R.